MingYeu/DeepQLearning-SnackGame/README.md

 # DeepQLearning Snack Game

+It use Apple Silicon GPU to train instead of CPU.

 That's how your Snake AI trains itself using Deep Q-Learning!

-## It use Apple Silicon GPU to train instead of CPU.

 1. Observing the current state of the game.
 2. Taking an action (move left, right, up, down).